Hooding and Commencement

-Registration is now available.
-November ‘15, September ‘15 and January ’16 degree recipients, as well as anticipated degree candidates for April ’16 and May ’16 should have received an email with instructions on how to register.
+Registration will be available in March 2017.
+September ‘16, November ‘16, and January ’17 degree recipients, as well as anticipated degree candidates for April ’17 and June ’17 will receive an email with instructions on how to register.
 This email contains a unique log-in user name and password.
-If you did not receive this email, please contact Mary Ellen Trapold at email@example.com (link sends e-mail).

 If you have any questions, regarding Hooding & Commencement, please contact firstname.lastname@example.org (link sends e-mail).

 Faculty-quality regalia.
 Faculty-quality regalia is custom-made regalia manufactured specifically for you.
 This regalia is manufactured for long-term usage, and with proper care, could last your entire academic or teaching career.
 It adheres strictly to the requirements set down by the Intercollegiate Code.
 The cost of faculty quality regalia is approximately $800 to $900.
-If you intend to purchase faculty-quality regalia, you must contact Harden & Associates at www.capandgownorder.com before the Friday, April 8, 2016, deadline.
-There will be a discount sale for faculty quality regalia in the Clio Hall Conference Room, Friday, March 11, 2016 from 10 a.m. to 4 p.m.
+If you intend to purchase faculty-quality regalia, you must contact Harden & Associates at www.capandgownorder.com before the Friday, April 7, 2017, deadline.
+There will be a discount sale for faculty quality regalia in the Clio Hall Conference Room, date TBA, from 10 a.m. to 4 p.m.
 Harden & Associates representatives will be present to take orders in person and over the phone at 800-228-7935.
 If you are receiving the Ph.D. degree, you may order either the orange and-black gown, which has been officially adopted by Princeton University, or the black gown with black velvet panels.
 The official Ph.D. hood lining for Princeton is orange with a black chevron.

 Princeton Student Agencies offer a variety of commencement items to mark this momentous and memorable occasion.